mojowen/pizza2thepolls/about/index.md

 # About Pizza to the Polls

+Americans are hungry for democracy and are turning out in record numbers to vote.
+But that means long lines and sometimes empty stomachs, which might discourage these brave patriots from performing their civic duty.

+Fortunately Pizza to the Polls is here to deliver the one thing that pairs so perfectly with freedom: piping hot 'za.
+Send us reports of long lines and we'll send in the delicious reinforcements.

+## How it got started

 The weekend before election day, news spread of long lines across the country at early voting locations.
 Thus, Pizza to the Polls was born.
 In a few short hours, we came up with a name, a Twitter handle, a website, and a plan: Give pizza to the people.
 And give people watching at home a way to help.

 We took in reports of long lines and sent our lucky pizza delivery recruits out on their mission to save democracy.
 The feedback was immediate and immense: it fortified hungry voters in line, cheered up beleaguered poll workers, and put followers and friends to work finding other voters in need so we could send in more ‘za.